3L0C/mpvSockets-smpv/README.md

 ## Adding flexibility
-Having one socket per instance is very convenient, especially if you use something like these [mpv-socket](https://github.com/johndovern/mpv-sockets) scripts to communicate with a give instances of mpv.
+Having one socket per instance is very convenient, especially if you use something like these [mpv-socket](https://github.com/johndovern/mpv-sockets) scripts to communicate with a given instances of mpv.
 However, sometimes it is even better to have a socket or two that are dedicated to one thing.

 [umpv](https://github.com/mpv-player/mpv/blob/master/TOOLS/umpv) is an example of when having a dedicated socket can be very useful.
-You can read more about it's advantages [below](## Usage with umpv).
+You can read more about it's advantages [here](umpv).
 Previously mpvSockets was totally incompatible with umpv.
 This is no longer the case.

 Another example is a headless mpv socket for music or podcasts.
 Having a